oscar-barlow/apiify/README.md

 Run `apiify help [COMMAND]` to see a list of commands and get help with their usage.

+## Features not supported
+This gem currently does not work with databases other than Postgresql.

+It currently does not support updating a database table based on a CSV input - it creates a new table each time the gem is used.

+Please take a look at the list of known issues before using the gem.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/oscar-barlow/apiify.